-- Working with a nature-based ingredient solutions company that engages with food, beverage, consumer, and industrial product manufacturers worldwide, TCS implemented Oracle Fusion Cloud Transportation Management to provide visibility into the company's day-to-day logistics and transportation operations and ensure timely delivery of freight and goods including freight payment.
-The TCS Oracle Transportation Management Rate Upload Tool was leveraged during this implementation for faster rate data upload in Oracle Fusion Cloud Transportation Management. - TCS has been engaged as a Global Oracle Fusion Cloud Transportation Management implementation and support partner for a Danish multinational engineering company.
+- " Working with a nature-based ingredient solutions company that engages with food, beverage, consumer, and industrial product manufacturers worldwide, TCS implemented Oracle Fusion Cloud Transportation Management to provide visibility into the company's day-to-day logistics and transportation operations and ensure timely delivery of freight and goods including freight payment.
+TCS leveraged the Crystallus OTM rate tool during this implementation for faster rate data upload in Oracle Fusion Cloud Transportation Management. - " TCS has been engaged as a Global Oracle Fusion Cloud Transportation Management implementation and support partner for a Danish multinational engineering company.
 Business benefits delivered include transparent shipment visibility, enabling the sales, procurement, and logistics teams with a holistic overview of sales orders and corresponding purchase orders. - " A United States-based diversified industrial manufacturing company engaged TCS as its implementation and support partner for Oracle Transportation Management.
-TCS implemented the inbound logistics offering on Oracle Transportation Management for the company's North America operations, providing the organization with increased planning control and visibility into inbound shipments as well as improving the customer experience and user productivity.
+TCS implemented the inbound logistics solution on Oracle Transportation Management for the company's North America operations, providing the organization with increased planning control and visibility into inbound shipments as well as improving the customer experience and user productivity.